mkhaled87/scots-ready/readme.md

 Now, you may continue to the **Quick Start** section below to run a simple examnple.

-## Installation (Linux/MacOS)
+## Installation (non Docker)

+SCOTS requires only a modern C++ development environment where you can compile C++ (v11) source codes.
+All other requirements are included with SCOTS.

+To make full use of SCOTS, you may need to have MATLAB installed to be able to simulate the synthesized controllers using the provided MATLAB interface in [/mfiles](/mfiles).

+SCOTS was originally developed to work in Linux and MacOS.
+However, we provide a small guide below on how to install it also in Windows.
+SCOTS is known to work much slower in Windows.

+### Installation using Linux/MacOS

-In most of the examples, we use the *g++* compiler and *clang++* compiler frontend.
+We use the *g++* compiler and *clang++* compiler frontend.
 If you dont have them installed, please install them first.
 If you are using Ubuntu Linux, you may install the compiler and required libraries using the commands:

     $ sudo apt-get install git build-essential gcc g++ clang

+If you howver using MacOS, installing XCode frorm Apple Store will be enough.
-Then, clone this repisatory and move to its root:
+Now, clone this repisatory and move to its root:

     $ git clone https://github.com/mkhaled87/scots-ready.git
     $ cd scots-ready